awcodify/sysctl-theme/docs/contributing.md

 ## License

-By contributing to the Sysctl Theme, you agree that your contributions will be licensed under the same [MIT License](https://github.com/awcodify/sysctl-theme/blob/main/LICENSE) that covers the project.
+By contributing to the Arsxy Theme, you agree that your contributions will be licensed under the same [MIT License](https://github.com/awcodify/arsxy-theme/blob/main/LICENSE) that covers the project.

 ## Thank You!

-Thank you for contributing to the Sysctl Theme!
+Thank you for contributing to the Arsxy Theme!
 Your efforts help make this project better for everyone.